-Preferences is an important process which we aim to make as smooth as possible, particularly during these unusual times.
-To help you, this booklet has been produced to promote a discussion between school, parents/carers and students.
-It has key information about the structure and demands of subjects at GCSE level for you to map out your Year 10 and 11 programme of study.
-This booklet works in conjunction with the preference videos produced by each subject, that you will view during form time and will be available on the school website from Friday 21st January for both parents/carers and any student who missed the showing in form.
+Preferences is an important process which we aim to make as smooth as possible.
+To help you, this booklet has been produced to provide you with key information you need on each subject and on how the process works.
+In addition to this booklet each GCSE preference subject has produced a video about their subject, that you will view during lessons.
+These videos will also be made available on the school website from Monday 10th January for both parents/carers to watch along with and any pupil who missed the showing in lessons or wants to see it again.

-The Year 9 Parents Evening on Thursday 3rd February is an excellent opportunity for you and your parents/carers to speak to your CORE subject teachers and those teachers of preference subjects that you are interested in taking at GCSE.
+The Year 9 Parents Evening on Thursday 1st February is an excellent opportunity for you and your parents/carers to speak to your CORE subject teachers and those teachers of preference subjects that you are interested in taking at GCSE.
 This conversation with preference subject teachers along with your first Year 9 report of the year will very much support you in deciding if the GCSE is good fit.

 So, what will your Year 10 and 11 curriculum look like?

-Compulsory subjects: The following GCSE subjects are compulsory at NDHS: English Language; English Literature; Mathematics; Science (Combined or Triple pathways - the Head of Science will assess which course is appropriate); Religious Education and a Modern Foreign Language.
+The following GCSE subjects are compulsory at NDHS: English Language; English Literature; Mathematics; Science (Science will assess who will do Combined or Triple Science); Religious Education and a Modern Foreign Language.
 In addition, all students have timetabled CORE Physical Education and PSHEE, which are both non-examined.